 - Mostly they are not registered hence not recognized outside organization.

 Refer to official groups which every employee within the organization should join e.g. organization welfare, employee Unions, Committee membership etc.

 - The group has governing rules and regulation outlined in the constitution.

-- The group has specific objectives and deadlines which can only be adjusted upon agreement committee.
+- The group has specific objectives and deadlines which can only be adjusted upon agreement by committee.

 - The group benefits is mostly to the organization in general and little benefits to individuals